 Discrimination, bullying and harassment

+It’s critically important that all employees practice the recommended hygiene measures.
 The World Health Organisation’s standard infection control measures are:

 Frequently cleaning hands by using alcohol-based hand rub or soap and water.

-- Avoid close contact with anyone who has a fever and cough.
+Avoid close contact with anyone who has a fever and cough.

 If you have a fever, cough and difficulty breathing, phone your GP (do not visit the GP surgery) and tell your GP if you have been in China in the last 14 days.